Construction Screws vs Deck Screws: What is The Difference?

 Construction screws are usually made with coated materials.
 These coating materials aid in rust resistance while at the same time reinforcing the strength of the screw.

-Made from stainless steel or bronze, construction screws coating material is usually zinc.
-These structural screws are thin and high strength and are also made of galvanized steel that is very strong and heat-treated.
-They can be used in place of lag bolts or screws and help cut down on time and drilling effort.
+Made from stainless steel or bronze, construction screw coating material is usually zinc.
+These structural screws are thin and high in strength and are also made of galvanized steel that is very strong and heat-treated.
+They can be used in place of lag bolts or screws, and help cut down on time and drilling effort.

 What Are Deck Screws?

-Having built a 200 sq ft outdoor deck in the garden 2 years ago, we’re pretty familiar with both deck construction and deck screws.
-Pressure-treated, ground contact graded lumber was used for the project, and we’re really happy with the way it turned out.
-As an aside, here’s a recent piece about pressure-treated lumber for outdoor projects.
+Having built a 200 sq ft outdoor deck in the garden two years ago, we’re familiar with deck construction and screws.
+Pressure-treated, ground contact-graded lumber was used for the project, and we’re really happy with the way it turned out.

-Because we were using pressure-treated lumber for the deck, we made sure we were using ACQ-compatible deck screws.
+Because we were using pressure-treated lumber for the deck, we ensured we used ACQ-compatible deck screws.
 ACQ refers to Alkaline Copper Quarternary, which is today’s standard for pressure-treated lumber.
 The screws we used were ACQ-compatible, made to be used with that pressure-treated lumber standard.

 Deck screws tend to be self-tapping, meaning they can tap their own hole as they are driven into wood, a specific type of thread-cutting that does not require a pilot or starter hole.
 While some come with a Phillips head, most come with a star-drive head like the ones we used.
 In fact, the star-drive bit for the power drill came in the box of deck screws.